 Responsibilities of the interpreter

-The interpreter must be fluent in both English and the native language of the subject (parent/guardian).
-When the investigator presents the consent information to the subject (parent/guardian) the interpreter presents the information in the subject's (parent/guardian) native language.
+The interpreter must be fluent in both English and the preferred language of the subject (parent/guardian).
+When the investigator presents the consent information to the subject (parent/guardian) the interpreter presents the information in the subject's (parent/guardian) preferred language.

 Serving as a witness to the short form consent process